Skip to main content

 How to Spot a Crypto Scam: 15 Red Flags & Protection Guide 2026

-Crypto scammers stole over $14.7 billion in 2025 alone.
-That's not a typo.
-The FBI notified more than 4,300 pig butchering victims last year, and 76% of them had no idea they were being scammed until it was too late.
+Crypto scammers stole over $17 billion in 2025-and they're getting smarter.
+AI-powered impersonation tactics exploded by 1,400% last year, while the FBI notified more than 4,300 pig butchering victims who had no idea they were being scammed until it was too late.

 ⚡ Quick Answer